idebtor/nowic/labs/lab3/lab3.md

     using namespace std;

     #if 1
-    // mulitply even number elements in the list by 10
+    // multiply each element in the list by 10 if it is an even number
     // without using reference variable.
     int main(int argc, char *argv[]) {
         vector<int> list = { 0, 1, 2, 2, 4, 5, 6, 7, 8, 8, 10 };